What is Software Defined Automation?

 Insight Partners

-Insight Partners is a global venture capital and private equity firm investing in high-growth technology and software companies.
-Their portfolio companies benefit from a dedicated platform designed to foster connections and support scaling.
+Insight Partners is a global venture capital and private equity firm that invests in high-growth technology and software scale-ups, offering a robust platform for portfolio leadership and operational support.

 Baukunst VC